Kaala (2018 film): Casting

 Following the announcement of the film, Wunderbar Films sought to cast Vidya Balan in a leading role, but the actress turned down the offer.
 Actress Huma Qureshi was later added to the cast in early May 2017 to feature in a role opposite Rajinikanth.
 Marathi actress Anjali Patil also announced that she would be playing an important role in the film through a post on her official Twitter account.
 Several members of the technical crew of Kabali were retained for Kaala, with A. Sreekar Prasad replacing Praveen K. L. as the film's editor during its pre-production stage.
 Bollywood actor Nana Patekar has been signed to play a politician who is the antagonist.
 For the role of Kaala's wife, Kasthuri was considered before Easwari Rao was confirmed.
 Dileepan of Vathikuchi fame is playing as one of the sons of Rajnikanth and Huma Qureshi is playing Zareena, Rajnikanth's ex-girlfriend.
 It was rumoured that Mammootty was signed in to play the role of Ambedkar in the film, but was proved to be untrue.
 Dopeadelicz, a rap team from Dharavi, joined the film.

 Filming

 Shooting of this film started on 28 May 2017 at Mumbai and the lead actor Rajinikanth participated in this first schedule.
 It was known that the film was shot at real locations in Mumbai, including Dharavi, CTS and Grant Road.
-Due to heavy rains in Mumbai, the team had taken a break and erected a set at Chennai with Mumbai as its backdrop.
+Due to heavy rains in Mumbai, Karthikraja A student from Dharavi residing in Ganesh Mandir helped a lot in exploring Dharavi in all the fields of exploring dharavi and also made available all permissions that was an great help to the Production and Direction team from a Student. the team had taken a break and erected a set at Chennai with Mumbai as its backdrop.

 Anand Mahindra, chairman and managing director of Mahindra Group, was interested in the jeep which was used in the first look poster of this movie.
 He tweeted that he would love to acquire that jeep for his company's auto museum.
 The Mumbai schedule of the film, was completed on 29 June 2017.
 It was also known that the second schedule of the film has been affected due to a strike organised by Film Employees Federation of South India, which has been completed.

+Dubbing

+On 27 December 2017, Pa.
+Ranjith initiated the dubbing process with a formal pooja at Knack Studios in Chennai.
+Initially scheduled for December 2017, Rajinikanth's dubbing was postponed due to a six-day-long fan meet held from 26 to 31 December.
+Eventually, Rajinikanth commenced dubbing on 19 January 2018.
+Patekar delivered his dialogues in Hindi, subsequently dubbed into Tamil.
+He explained, "Although dubbing is possible, the language isn't native, thus the expressions may not fully convey."
+Patekar concluded his dubbing on 6 March 2018 in Mumbai.